[Last updated 16 March, 2023]

-This whole site uses the Secure Sockets Layer (SSL) security protocol.
-This means that all date such as Usernames, Passwords, and Credit/Debit Card details are encrypted.
+This whole site uses the Secure Sockets Layer (SSL) security protocol, signified by the lock symbol in the URL Address Bar.
+This means that all data such as Usernames, Passwords, and Credit/Debit Card details are encrypted.

-For Stripe, you need enter your email address and your credit/debit card number and 3 digit CVC number, and sometimes the date of expiry.
-My payments system needs your email address to link it with your registration.
-It retains the last 4 digits of your card number.
+For Credit Cards, you need to enter your email address and your credit/debit card number and 3 digit CVC number, and sometimes the date of expiry.
+My site doesn’t retain this data; rather it is kept on servers of the payment gateway used, either PayPal or Stripe.

 For PayPal, you are taken to their website for the payment, so my system doesn’t see any card information.